N372unn32/AI-ML-LLM-security-resources/README.md

-# AI-ML-security-resources
+# AI/ML/LLm-security-resources
-bookmarks, list of resources for AI/ML/LLM security
+bookmarks. list of resources for AI/ML/LLM security

 ## Table of Contents